 Rooibos Tea is also used in many cosmetic products.
 The brand Annique offers the widest rooibos cosmetic product range, but there are other health and beauty brands that increasingly include this healthy product in their ranges.
 You will find rooibos cosmetics in many pharmacies in Cape Town.
 If you want to find out more about rooibos cosmetic products, here you will find a treasure of information regarding the use of this tea plant in cosmetics.

 If you ever have tried flavoring your meals with rooibos you will get hooked on the distinct but subtle flavour.
-There are various fantastic recipes also to be found in a 'rooibos collection' on this website.
-Or find out about great South African dishes with rooibos in this new excellent cookbook: 'A touch of Rooibos'.
+Find out about great South African dishes with rooibos in this excellent cookbook: 'A touch of Rooibos'.
 In this South African cookbook, fourteen of South Africa’s most prominent chefs share their recipes containing this special ingredient.
 There are over 100 recipes in this volume so be sure to find some recipes for every taste.